Skip to content

 Key Experimental Results

-Main Results: Base-to-Novel Generalization (Average over 11 Datasets)
+Main Results: Base-to-Novel Generalization (Average of 11 Datasets)

 Method Base Acc Novel Acc HM